California to receive $500,000 from alleged Medi-Cal defraudment scheme

-California’s Attorney General, Rob Bonita, announced the state will receive a nearly $500,000 settlement after an L.A.-based plastic surgeon was accused of defrauding Medi-Cal, California’s Medicare program, of hundreds of thousands of dollars.
+California’s Attorney General, Rob Bonta, announced the state will receive a nearly $500,000 settlement after an L.A.-based plastic surgeon was accused of defrauding Medi-Cal, California’s Medicaid health care program., of hundreds of thousands of dollars.

 Dr. Joel Aronowitz allegedly overbilled Medi-Cal recipients for skin grafts and skin wound treatments for more than six years, specifically between 2015 and 2021.
 The alleged crime cost the program $ 248,809 and under the settlement, Aronowitz will pay $497,619 to the state, a news release said.